-4.5 (Repeat Comment) Wildlife Corridors.
-There are three (3) Wildlife Corridors shown on the approved PWDG CPA Green Infrastructure Map (Figure 13) and referenced in DGGI 1.4 onsite.
-According to the Green Infrastructure Map each proposed land bay contains at least one of these.
-These corridors are intended to provide safe movement of, and habitat for wildlife between larger areas of natural forests outside of this site.
-Per DGGI 1.4, these should measure a 500' in width,.
+4.5 (Repeat Comment) Wildlife Corridor.
+The Wildlife Corridors shown on the approved PWDG CPA Green Infrastructure Map (Figure 13) and referenced in DGGI 1.4 are now shown for Land Bay A on the MZP.
+These are intended to provide safe movement of, and habitat for, wildlife between larger areas of natural forests outside of this site.
+Per DGGI 1.4, these should measure 500' in width.
 (See also, SP: EC4:F)